-- Turn off the A/C and turn up the heat: According to ELITE AUTO REPAIR, running the air conditioner can overwork your engine.
+Running the air conditioner can overwork your engine.
 Turning on the heater will blow excess heat from the engine into the car.
 This seems counterintuitive (and uncomfortable on a hot summer day), but it does help cool down the engine.

-- Check coolant levels in the radiator: According to SAFETY SERVE, if the antifreeze is improperly circulating, the engine will start to overheat.
+If the antifreeze is improperly circulating, the engine will start to overheat.
 Be sure to check coolant levels regularly.
 If you are unsure where to find the coolant reservoir tank, consult your owner’s manual.

-- Park and rev the engine: ELITE AUTO REPAIR says this will make the fan and water pump work faster, which pulls more air and water through the car’s radiator to cool the engine.
+This will make the fan and water pump work faster, which pulls more air and water through the car’s radiator to cool the engine.

 When you notice your engine overheating, the best thing to do is get your car towed to the nearest mechanic.
 However, being prepared now can help avoid expensive repairs later.

 Another great way to keep your vehicle in top shape is by using high-quality products.
-Learn how CENEX® TOP TIER™ detergent gasoline and CENEX MAXTRON® PCMO full-synthetic gasoline engine oil can help you make fewer trips to the mechanic.
+Learn how Cenex® Top Tier™ detergent gasoline and Cenex Maxtron® PCMO full-synthetic gasoline engine oil can help you make fewer trips to the mechanic.

 Spread The Word